Redesigning Enable Medicine’s Data Upload Journey

 Biologists were consistently:

-• unsure how to format information correctly
+• unsure how to format the information correctly

 In addition to underlying usability issues, improperly used UI elements made each step confusing and generally did not scale with future plans to support more data types.